 Net Energy Metering

 Peninsula Clean Energy solar customers can enroll in the Net Energy Metering program.
 Net Energy Metering (NEM) is a special billing arrangement that allows customers with solar PV systems to get the full retail value of the electricity their system generates.
-A special “net meter” tracks the difference between the amount of electricity your solar panels produce and the amount of electricity you use during each billing cycle.
+Your meter tracks the difference between the amount of electricity your solar panels produce and the amount of electricity you use during each billing cycle.
 When your panels produce more electricity than you use, you receive a credit on your bill.

 - Premium credits: surplus electricity produced is credited at $0.01/kWh above the retail value